Salt evaporation pond: Production

-Salt pans are shallow open, often metal, pans used to evaporate brine.
+Salt pans are shallow and open, and metal pans are often used to evaporate brine.
 They are usually found close to the source of the salt.
-For example, pans used in the solar evaporation of salt from sea water are usually found on the coast, while those used to extract salt from solution-mined brine will be found near to the brine shaft.
+For example, pans used in the solar evaporation of salt from seawater are usually found on the coast, while those used to extract salt from solution-mined brine will be found near the brine shaft.
 In this case, extra heat is often provided by lighting fires underneath.